The ODE Method for Asymptotic Statistics in Stochastic Approximation and Reinforcement Learning: Background and Assumptions

-If this condition holds and the chain is aperiodic, then the Markov chain is $v$-uniformly ergodic \cite[Chapter 15.2.2]{MT}.
+Under~(V4) and aperiodicity, the Markov chain is $v$-uniformly ergodic~\cite[Ch.~15.2.2]{MT}.

-We establish almost sure (a.s.) boundedness and convergence of $\{\theta_n\}$ in \eqref{e:SAa} under (V4) and suitable conditions on the step-size sequence and $\barf$.
+We establish almost sure (a.s.) boundedness and convergence of $\{\theta_n\}$ in~\eqref{e:SAa} subject to~(V4) for the family of transition kernels $\{P_\theta : \theta\in\Re^d \}$, and suitable conditions on the step-size sequence and on $\barf$.
 A stronger drift condition is imposed to establish moment bounds:

-The bound (DV3) implies (V4) with $v=e^V$ (see \cite{konmey05a} or \cite[Chapter 20.1]{MT}).
+The bound~(DV3) implies~(V4) with $v=e^V$; see~\cite{konmey05a} or~\cite[Ch.~20.1]{MT}.